| | |

 that his choicest blessings would lead to and be productive of greater evils if bestowed

 upon those whose hearts are not in accord with the righteous laws of the universe.
+Ultimately it will be seen that

 God's present permission of increased blessings is a practical lesson on this subject,